Route Grade Votings

 Total votes cast 32

-Boulder out the moves to access the ramp then hand-traverse up this to one more tricky move at a gap in the holds which gains the finishing jugs.
+Boulder out the moves to access the ramp then hand-traverse up this to one more tricky move at a gap in the holds to gain the finishing jugs.

 V5 for the short? or HVS 5c in old money (or the old guide at any rate) good to see a V grade E2 was just silly.